PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ### Multistore Header

-It only displays stores associated with the product **Add to other stores** - Button - Open modal to select new stores to associate or dissociate with the product.
+It only displays stores associated with the product.
+- **Add to other stores** - Button - Open modal to select new stores to associate or dissociate with the product.
-List of stores grouped by group shop with a checkbox Cancel button
+List of stores grouped by group shop with a checkbox
+	- Cancel button
-Save Button - Displays the confirmation modal summarizing all the deleted and added stores When a store is unchecked, it deletes the product related to the store.
+	- Save Button - Displays the confirmation modal summarizing all the deleted and added stores When a store is unchecked, it deletes the product related to the store.
 When stores are checked, it duplicates the product related to the store offline.

 ### Multistore behavior

-**Apply changes to all stores** - Checkbox - It's displayed below each input compatible with the multistore.
+- **Apply changes to all stores** - Checkbox - It's displayed below each input compatible with the multistore.
 Once checked and the product form is saved, the changes will be applied to all the stores.

-**Save & Publish**: Button to save all changes made in all tabs.
+- **Save & Publish**: Button to save all changes made in all tabs.
 If one checkbox **Apply changes to all stores** is checked then its opens a modal summarizing the changes.
 Summarizing multistore changes:
 Lists the input label applied to all the store